- Electronic ISBN 9780323286008

-Fingerprint identification is the most efficient, rapid, and cost-effective forensic identification modality.
-Postmortem Fingerprinting and Unidentified Human Remains is a consolidated and thorough guide to the recovery, identification, and management of unidentified postmortem fingerprint records - topics from postmortem fingerprint processing to database submission and case management are discussed.
-Additionally, a postmortem processing workflow is described, which delineates various basic and advanced fingerprint recovery techniques used to acquire examination-quality records.
-Furthermore, Postmortem Fingerprinting and Unidentified Human Remains discusses the complexity of antemortem fingerprint databases and how to access each database for humanitarian purposes, bringing a modern value perspective to the topic.
+Fingerprinting is the least expensive and efficient forensic identification modality.
+Postmortem Fingerprinting and Unidentified Human Remains is an accessible and thorough guide to the forensic identification of postmortem fingerprint records from unidentified deceased—from fingerprint acquisition to submission and case management.
+The methods described in Postmortem Fingerprinting and Unidentified Human Remains use a number of different fingerprinting techniques to acquire examination-quality prints.
+Additionally, methods for accessing databases for humanitarian purposes are discussed, bringing a modern value perspective to the topic.

 About the Forensic Studies for Criminal Justice Series: